The Layoff Lady

 Asking for help is an art.
 First, you need to be willing to ask for help.
 Next, you need to craft your ask in a way that you have a higher likelihood of getting that help.

-Here are the most significant issues I’ve seen with how people ask for job search help:
+Here are a few significant issues I’ve seen from people attempting to ask for job search help:

 • Connect and pitch